OpenWIS/openwis-tutorials/OWT-4/README.md

 > #### CXF Configuration
 > In this snippet we configure some global attributes of the CXF REST instance.
 > The `jaxrs:server` is the base of the the REST service.
-The `id` attribute is used to identify the bean, in case a reference to is is required from another component.
+The `id` attribute is used to identify the bean, in case a reference to is required from another component.
 The `address` attribute is the relative base path that will be used by all endpoints of that service.
 >
 > The `jaxrs:serviceBeans` defines the services that will be deployed on this specific (OWT4RS) REST server.
 In this tutorial it has a single entry, the bean with `id=greeterResource` as stated in the `ref` tag.
 The definition of that bean is auto-generated in the _code/bundle-impl/target/generated-sources/blueprint/OSGI-INF/blueprint/autowire.xml_ file, as discussed in OWT-3.
 >